ashfinal/awesome-hammerspoon/README.md

 ![memusage](./screenshots/memusage.png)

+## Customization

+Modify the file `~/.hammerspoon/private/awesomeconfig.lua`, you should create it before doing that.

+1. Add application launching hotkey

+    See the section `App launcher(app mode)` above.

+2. Add/Remove the plugin modules

+    default modules:

+    ``` lua
+    module_list = {
+        "basicmode",
+        "widgets/netspeed",
+        "widgets/calendar",
+        "widgets/analogclock",
+        "modes/indicator",
+        "modes/clipshow",
+        "modes/aria2",
+        "modes/cheatsheet",
+    }
+    ```

+    For example, remove `aria2` module(`Download` mode), add your own module `mymodule`:

+    ``` lua
+    module_list = {
+        "basicmode",
+        "widgets/netspeed",
+        "widgets/calendar",
+        "widgets/analogclock",
+        "modes/indicator",
+        "modes/clipshow",
+        "modes/cheatsheet",
+        "private/mymodule",
+    }
+    ```

+3. Create your own modal key bindings

+    See http://www.hammerspoon.org/docs/hs.hotkey.modal.html, also you can refer to my scripts.

 ## TODO

-- [ ] Code cleanup.
+- [X] Code cleanup.
 Make modules can be easily pluged or unpluged.

+    Done.
+It should work now, also some global options can be set by using `~/.hammerspoon/private/awesomeconfig.lua` file.

 - [ ] Put mode block into menubar?
 As I usually hide menubar, this will be a better idea?
 Or just provide an option?

-- [ ] Help system for modes.
+- [X] Help system for modes.
 Press <kbd>?</kbd> to show hotkeys, so I don't have to list them all in this file.

+    Done. use <kbd>⇥</kbd> for showing hotkeys, and key bindings can update themself dynamically.

 - [ ] Safari tabs/history search